 People should always purchase products for hyperpigmentation from reputable companies and online stores.
 Alternatively, they can obtain safe products from a dermatologist.

-Even with safe products, it is important to follow the instructions on the label unless otherwise instructed by a doctor.
+Even with safe products, it is important to follow the instructions on the label unless otherwise instructed by a healthcare professional.
 People should not use the product more often than the instructions state.

 If side effects occur, people should stop using the product immediately and speak with a dermatologist.

-It is important that people contact a doctor straight away if existing dark spots grow, change, or multiply.
+It is important that people contact a healthcare professional straight away if existing dark spots grow, change, or multiply.